-- I. a) that the life processes common to humans and other animals include nutrition, growth and reproduction - 2. f) about the main stages of the human life cycle
+${\sf I}.\,{\sf a})$ that the life processes common to humans and other animals include

+2. f) about the main stages of the human life cycle

 The school recognises that RSE must be taught at both Key Stages and not left until Year 6.
 Whenever RSE appears in the school's PSHE programme in a discrete fashion the class teacher will inform parents about the issues to be covered and seek their support in exploring these issues in the home context.